pdjr-archive/pdjr-skplugin-sk2venus/README.md

 The following discussion gives an overwiew of the characteristics of each type of service supported by the plugin and illustrates how an instance of each service might be defined.
-====
- tables summarise the way each of the supported service classes is defined in Venus, gives an example of how such a service instance might be defined in the plugin and discusses some gotchas which emerge from differences in the data schemes adopted by Venus and Signal K.

-The value *path* in the tables refers to the Signal K path from which the service properties will be updated.
-====

 ### temperature